When should you bring your child to the ER? And when is it safe to stay home?

 4. Bring something for the children (and yourselves) to do because often the wait can be long

-And while we’ve talked about a lot of very scary things, remember that children are very resilient and will do well the majority of the time.
+And while we’ve talked about a lot of very scary things, remember that children are very resilient and do well the majority of the time.

 As much as possible, if an emergency arises, remember that the better you do by remaining calm and focusing on getting your child to the ER, the better they will do.